 Chipotle sauce is an easy way to add smokiness, heat, and zesty flavor to any dish.
-It can be drizzled over tacos or turned into a creamy dip.
-Either way, this recipe is incredibly easy to make with the help of just a few pantry staples.
+It can be drizzled over tacos, fajitas, and bowls or enjoyed as a creamy dip.
+And bonus—it’s incredibly easy to make with just a few pantry staples.

 Chipotle Sauce Ingredients

-• Mayonnaise: This is the base foundation for any chipotle sauce.
-I’m using my homemade mayonnaise recipe (it’s so easy!).
+• Mayonnaise: This is the creamy base for the chipotle sauce.
+I use my homemade mayonnaise (it’s so easy to make!).

-• Sour Cream: Adds extra creaminess and a slight tanginess.
+• Sour cream: Adds extra creaminess and a subtle tang.

-If you can’t find chipotle peppers, a dried and ground version works in a pinch!
-Just keep in mind that one dried chipotle pepper is equivalent to 1/2 teaspoon of chipotle powder.
-If you feel that’s not enough, you can always add a bit more and blend again.
+If you can’t find chipotle peppers, chipotle powder works in a pinch!
+One dried chipotle pepper is equivalent to about ½ teaspoon of chipotle powder.
+If that’s not quite enough heat, you can always add a bit more and blend again.

 Ways To Use Chipotle Sauce